pearu/f2py/doc/package_structure.rst

   >>> item.copy('if(F2PY_EXPR_TUPLE_4)pause',True)
   Line('if(n.le.0)pause',(11, 11),'')

-`Comment` instance has the following attributes:
+A `Comment` instance has the following attributes:

   * `.comment` - a comment string
   * `.span` - a 2-tuple containing the span of line numbers containing